MyParsingData/learning-web-scraping/README.md

 It is very important to know how HTTP and TCP works, what is TLS, what is domain name, how domain name resolving is happening, what is HTML, XML, XPath, CSS, DOM, what is proxying network request, etc, etc. You get idea.
 The things that everybody must know.

 It is LESS important to know how to build crawler with SuperScrapingFramework or what function of PowerfulHTMLParsingLibrary allows you to extract text from element of HTML DOM tree.
 These things are very specific.
-You do not have to know how to operate with every scraping or HTML parsing package in the world.
+You do not have to know how to operate with every scraping framework or HTML parsing package in the world.
 If you know base things it just a matter of short time to get knowledge about how to operate base things with particular programming package.

 ## How to Contribute

-You may submit issue with aritcle or book you want to add.
+You may submit new issue with article or book you want to add.
 I will read article or take a look at animals on a cover picture of the book and will decide is it worth to add to the list or not.

 ## Topics